MLeidel/wxAI/README.md

 wxAI is similar to [GptGUI](https://github.com/MLeidel/GptGUI "Git Website").

+You will need an OpenAI api-key to use this program.

 wxAI is written in Python3 with wxPython producing a GTK GUI on Linux and a true _light_ theme look on Windows.